jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Don't try to memorize scale shapes

-Don't try to memorize scale shapes.
+Don't make any effort to memorize the shapes of dots or numbers on the fretboard.

 Focus on the *intervals between the notes* instead.
 How they sound, where to find them, what they mean.

 The fingers will learn the shapes on their own, automatically linked to the sounds and feelings of the intervals.